Finding the Common Ground in Gun Safety

 2

-Ensure those at high risk of committing violence in the immediate future cannot access gun.
+Ensure those at high risk of committing violence in the immediate future cannot access a gun.

 3